Kath is struggling to cope after separating from her partner

 If you’ve missed a payment on your Barclaycard, you might be able to pay it using the Barclaycard app.

-Both lines are open Monday to Friday 8am to 9pm, Saturday and Sunday 9am to 9pm.
+Alternatively, call us on 0800 161 5205.
+Lines are open Monday to Friday 8am to 9pm, Saturday 9am to 9pm

-Use the Barclaycard app
+You can also use the Barclaycard app

 You need to be 18 or over to use the app.
-T&Cs apply
+T&Cs apply.

 Other ways you can get help